Get the Marcus mobile banking app

 US federal tax rates are progressive.
 That means the higher your taxable income, the higher your tax rates will be.

-To figure out which bracket you’re in, consult the IRS 2020 federal income tax update.
-For example, a single filer with a taxable income of $32,000 in 2020 is in the 12% bracket.
+To figure out which bracket you’re in, consult the IRS federal income tax table.
+For example, a single filer with a taxable income of $32,000 in 2021 is in the 12% bracket.

 But just because a taxpayer falls into the 12% bracket doesn’t mean that their entire taxable income is taxed at 12%.
 This is a common misunderstanding.
 Many people don’t realize that different portions of your taxable income are taxed at different rates based on the federal tax bracket table.